dibakash/IITM-PDSA/week_2/lecture_1.md

 $\therefore$ We'll require $10^9 \times 30$ computations with this approach which in terms of python will need $( 10^9 \times 30) / 10^7 = 3000 \space seconds = 50\space mins$.
 This is a huge improvement (obviously as compared to 3200 years) and is just a work of around 1 hour to carry out the needed verification amongst a population of 1 billion.

-This is basically tells us about importance of running time of an algorithm.
+This basically tells us about the importance of the running time of an algorithm.

 > - The halving of the operations in terms of mathematics can be thought of as $\log _2n = k \Rightarrow  2^k = n$.
 The $\log _2n$ is nothing but number of time we need to divide $n$ by $2$ to reach $1$ or number of times we need to multiply $2$ to reach $n$.<br>
 > - In terms of programming while representing time complexities, in general we write $\log _2n$ as $\log n$ (omitting the base 2).<br>